 Compare Checking Accounts

-You can set up direct deposit to any of your Quontic bank accounts.
+You can set up direct deposit to any of your Quontic accounts.
 But the bank doesn’t seem to offer any capabilities to get paid up to two days early, a feature offered by many other top online banks.

 However, if you’re looking for bank accounts with competitive rates, robust online banking capabilities, and no monthly service fees, any of these three accounts can work for you.
-Keep in mind that the Bitcoin account is not available in Hawaii or North Carolina.

-More Banking Products from Quontic
+More Banking Products from Quontic Bank

 Quontic Customer Service